Juliet-Simpson/Save-The-Dolphins/README.md

 ### **Notes**
 Struggled to make navbar items justify to the right.
 Thanks Jim on Slack for helping.
 Needed to use the justify-content-end class on the navbar-collapse div not on the ul that I was trying.

+https://www.shutterstock.com/purchase/success?orderId=CS-02FF3-41F7 Used Shutterstock free trial for logo.

+https://imagecolorpicker.com/ to take colors from logo.
+VInspired by the vibrant colours of fresh fruit and veg.

+Easier to use pre-existing bootstrap class for navbar text than to make new color class.

+Used Hover class to make nav items grow from external library hover.css